any-docs/css/content/guides/environment_variables/using/index.md

 Other specifications define additional environment variables.

-The [Window Controls Overlay API](/en-US/docs/Web/API/Window_Controls_Overlay_API) defines the {{domxref("WindowControlsOverlay")}} interface, which exposes information about the geometry of the title bar area in [progressive web applications (PWAs)](/en-US/docs/Glossary/Progressive_web_apps) installed on desktop devices.
+The [Window Controls Overlay API](/en-US/docs/Web/API/Window_Controls_Overlay_API) defines the `WindowControlsOverlay` interface, which exposes information about the geometry of the title bar area in [progressive web applications (PWAs)](/en-US/docs/Glossary/Progressive_web_apps) installed on desktop devices.
 When using the `window-controls-overlay` [display_override](/en-US/docs/Web/Progressive_web_apps/Manifest/Reference/display_override) value, the following environment variables are defined:

 - `titlebar-area-*`
   - The `titlebar-area-x`, `titlebar-area-y`, `titlebar-area-width`, and `titlebar-area-height` variables define the area that would generally be occupied by the title bar in an installed web application running on a desktop environment.
 Use the `titlebar-area-*` variables to ensure content doesn't overlap with the window control buttons (that is, minimize, maximize, and close).

 - `keyboard-inset-*`
   - The `keyboard-inset-top`, `keyboard-inset-right`, `keyboard-inset-bottom`, `keyboard-inset-left`, `keyboard-inset-width`, and `keyboard-inset-height` variables provide information about the on-screen virtual keyboard's position and size, specifically its top, right, bottom, and left insets from the edge of the viewport (the width and height insets are calculated from the other insets).
-To learn more, see the {{domxref("VirtualKeyboard API", "VirtualKeyboard API", "", "nocode")}}.
+To learn more, see the `VirtualKeyboard API", "VirtualKeyboard API", "", "nocode")}}.

 You may have noticed that all the previous variable names include the physical terms of left, right, top, bottom, height, and width.
 Logical equivalents are not needed because the variable names refer to the physical properties of the device hardware rather than the displayed website.

 ## The `env()` function

-The {{cssxref("env")}} function is used to insert the value of an environment variable into a CSS context.
+The `env` function is used to insert the value of an environment variable into a CSS context.
 The `env()` function can be used in place of any part of a value in any property on any element, or any part of a value in any descriptor on any at-rule, including within custom property values.
 It can be used wherever a CSS value is allowed.

 The basic syntax is as follows: